Oberweißbacher Bergbahn: History

 Both railways are operationally closely linked.
 Since January 1982 the Oberweissbacher-Bergbahn is a historical monument.
-The railway is operated by Deutsche Bahn AG and offers about thirty rides every half-hour from 5:30 am to 8:00 pm.
+The railway is operated by Deutsche Bahn AG and offers a half-hourly service from 5:30 am to 8:00 pm. with capacity for about 30 passengers.

 Operation

 This funicular is unusual because instead of using two purpose-built passenger vehicles, it only features one.
-The other vehicle is a flatbed truck that is designed to carry a single standard gauge passenger car, freight wagon or locomotive between the conventional railway systems at the bottom and the top.
-At the top, both vehicles pull into a passenger halt at Lichtenhain/Bergbahn, but the standard gauge rails on the flatbed car can interface with the standard gauge railway.
+The other vehicle is a flat wagon that is designed to carry a single standard gauge passenger car, freight wagon or locomotive between the conventional railway systems at the bottom and the top.
+At the top, both vehicles pull into a passenger halt at Lichtenhain/Bergbahn, but the standard gauge track on the flat wagon can interface with the standard gauge railway.

 At the bottom, there is a turnout that sends the two vehicles into separate termini.
-The passenger vehicle is directed into a conventional funicular passenger halt, but the flatbed vehicle is directed to interface with a turntable on the Schwartzatalbahn adjacent to Obstfelderschmiede station.
+The passenger vehicle is directed into a conventional funicular passenger halt, but the flat wagon is directed to interface with a turntable on the Schwartzatalbahn adjacent to Obstfelderschmiede station.
 In normal day-to-day passenger service, the flatbed vehicle is loaded with a dedicated passenger car carrying the Oberweißbacher Bergbahn branding.
 Passenger access to this car is provided at the terminus.